MrMimic/data-scientist-roadmap/1_Fundamentals/README.md

 * Extract information in a text (email, phone number, etc)
 * List files with the .txt extension ..

-http://regexr.com/ is a good website for experimenting on Regexs.
+http://regexr.com/ is a good website for experimenting on Regex.

 ### Utilisation